ashp15205/mern_assignment/IMPLEMENTATION_DOC.md

 ### Step 3: Critical path

-Dynamic programming on topo order: longest path length to each node.
+Dynamic programming on topological order: longest path length to each node.
 Backtrack from max endpoint to mark `isCritical`.

 ### Pseudocode